ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/03_running-scripts.md

 In `tmux`, a window is not the same thing as a session.
 The latter is a container for the former, and you can have multiple windows.
-Think of them like tabs in a web browsers.
+Think of them like tabs in a web browser.

-As with sessions, naming windows is a good idea.
+As with sessions, naming windows can be a good idea.
 The following starts a new session, `beacon`, with window `win1`.

 ```